 given enough eyeballs all bugs are shallow

-Advocates could claim that open source is inherently better, more secure and has less bugs if there were trains of trained professionals dying to look at the (open) source and contribute code, bug fixes and documentation to open source projects.
+The theory is that open source is better, more secure and has less bugs because many programmers read the code and contribute back more code, bug fixes and documentation.

-Even the most sexy, most visible projects like Linux kernel, Apache or FireFox, don’t have enough developers.
+Even the most popular, most visible projects like Linux kernel, Apache or FireFox, don’t have enough developers.